yaning-wu/yaning-wu.github.io/_pages/public_engagement.md

 {% include base_path %}

-I often ponder what defines a member of the public, a patient, and a researcher or "expert" ...

-I can never be sure, and I blur those lines myself.
-What I do know, though, is that public engagement skills are crucial for any researcher, so here are some of my experiences working with diverse stakeholders in and outside of academia.
+I often blur the lines between my identities as a researcher, a patient, and a member of the public.
+Here are some of my experiences navigating those identities in and outside of academia!

 ### as a patient/public contributor
 * Josh Wiggett + RNOH PPIE
 * SAUK guest articles
 * CG Scolio
 * Arts Council England play
-* BTRU studies + other research involvement

 ### as a researcher
 * WordSmith